 Some will say that great editing is seamless and unnoticeable.
 When we're talking about rhythm, that rings true.
 For screenwriting, the same applies.
 However, sometimes following the rhythm of an emotional moment forces us to make transitions to scenes in a creative manner.

-Some emotional scenes play better if you cut to the next scene in a jarring way.
+Some emotional scenes play better if you jarringly cut to the next scene.

 Screenwriters can follow the emotional rhythm of the story and the character from scene to scene by making the right choices that offer cinematic transitions for the reader to easily comprehend.